Find out what processing fees are the most common, what each fee means, and what credit card processing fees are allowed by each state.

 Now that we know what a surcharge is, we’ll next address another common processing fee consumers pay: convenience fees.

 “Convenient for who?” you might ask yourself.
+Basically: convenient for you, the consumer.
 This fee gets its name from how a merchant views a consumer who chooses a “convenient” credit card over a merchant’s standard form of payment, which is cash or check.

-A convenience fee may also be issued because a purchase is made from a non-standard location, such as online instead of a physical location.
+A convenience fee may also be issued from a purchase made from a non-standard location, such as online instead of a physical location.
 Again, “convenient” for the consumer, not the merchant.

 These fees may be subject to regulation by the credit card companies.
 For example, Mastercard only allows education, government, or tax-related payments to include a convenience fee.